highbyte/dotnet-6502/docs/host-apps/installation.md

    cd dotnet6502
    ```

-2. Run the application:
+2. Run the application (substitute the binary name from the table above):

    ```sh
    ./Highbyte.DotNet6502.App.Avalonia.Desktop
    ```

 No security warnings are typically shown on Linux.

----

 #### macOS